nilsFrohwitter/I2I-Synthesis/README.md

 ## Testing
 To adapt the options of the testing, see [test_options](options/test_options).
-After adaption and installation of the requirements, run the training with
+After adaption and installation of the requirements, run the testing with

       python test.py